cbfacademy/java-rest-api-assessment-AdelabuAderonke/MYREADME.md

 # Stock Portfolio Tracker

-The Stock Portfolio Tracker is a web application that allows users to manage their investment portfolios.
+The Stock Portfolio Tracker is a Rest API that allows users to manage their investment portfolios.
 It provides features for user authentication, portfolio creation, investment management, real-time stock price updates, transaction history, and alerts/notifications.

 ---